iservicesmx/eduintelligent-LCMS/INSTALL.Ubuntu-10.04.rst

 Once this process has finished, buildout wil have created more scripts inside the ``bin/`` directory:

-    (o) ``bin/i18ndude`` This is a tool for managing translations.
+    * ``bin/i18ndude`` This is a tool for managing translations.
 It can extract messages, merge them into on or more ``.po`` files and compile them.

-    (o) ``bin/instance`` This is, perhaps, the more interesting script.
+    * ``bin/instance`` This is, perhaps, the more interesting script.
 It controls the Plone instance.
 It has several options and switches, but by now we will only use it to start Plone in foreground mode.

-    (o) ``bin/zopepy`` This is a handy python interpreter that has the same list of python eggs that the ``bin/instance``.
+    * ``bin/zopepy`` This is a handy python interpreter that has the same list of python eggs that the ``bin/instance``.
 This is useful for testing and debugging.

 We have our development environment set-up and Plone is ready to run.
 Let's move on to configure all the needed parts for eduintelligent-LCMS.